Rich-Harris/svelte-workshop/content/06-building-a-sapper-app.md

 ---
-title: Exercise 4: Building an app with Sapper
+title: Building a Sapper app
 ---